Our garden is the farms pride and joy. We love spending time in it, and preparing meals out of our fresh produce.

 There are two basic types of compost: hot compost where you actively turn the pile and create compost quickly; and cold composting where you simply leave a pile of organic matter to slowly decompose on its own.
 We do cold composting.
 It takes about 2 years for the compost to decompose, but the end result is a nutrient rich soil that does wonders for the garden.

-#8 Vegetables You Like Eating
+#8 Vegetables and Fruit You Like Eating

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.